s-tlm/dbt-project/README.md

 docker build -t db-image .
 ```

-Create and run new container from the Docker image in detached mode.
-When the
+Create and run the container in detached mode.
+When the image runs for the first
-image runs for the first time, it will automatically load the database with the
+time, it will automatically load the database with the sample datasets in the
-sample datasets in the `data` folder.
+`data` folder.

 ```shell
 docker run --name dbt-project -d -p 5432:5432 db-image